cabal-club/cable-core.js/INDEXES.md

 * payloads to be UTF-8 strings

 ### Answering requests
-This section outlines the indexes queries and operations needed to answer the different cable requests.
+This section outlines the index queries and operations needed to answer the different cable requests.

 #### Answer a request by hash (`msg_type = 2`)